What To Do When Your Child Won’t Eat, According to a Feeding Specialist

 Very rarely, a child might have a problem with swallowing, Roberts says.
 Look out for signs like coughing before or after swallowing, a runny nose or sneezing or eye-watering during or after a meal, complaining of the feeling that something is caught in the throat, a gurgly voice during or after eating or drinking, and throat clearing after a meal.

-“If you have any concerns that your child might have an underlying medical condition that is affecting his or her food intake, or you suspect your child has any problems with swallowing, then you must arrange for your child to see a pediatrician or other medical professional,” Roberts says.
+“If you have any concerns that your child might have an underlying medical condition that is affecting his or her food intake, or you suspect your child has any problems with swallowing, then you must arrange for your child to see a pediatrician or other medical professional.”Dr. Elizabeth Roberts

 Overall, trust your gut: If you notice weight loss or suspect your child isn’t getting enough nutrition, Doherty says, “the best thing to do is ask your pediatrician or see a dietitian in order to rule out any nutritional risks.”